 34. How will you state the difference between AWS CloudFormation and AWS OpsWorks?

-Answer: Both the AWS CloudFormation and AWS OpsWorks are management services provided by AWS.
+Answer: Both CloudFormation and OpsWorks are management services provided by AWS.
 However, they differ in some aspects that are as follows:

-- AWS CloudFormation is a service that enables developers to manage all other AWS services from one single place.
+- AWS CloudFormation is a service that enables developers to manage all other Amazon web services from one single place.
 On the other hand, AWS OpsWorks widely focuses on providing a secure DevOps experience to its developers.

 - Compared to AWS CloudFormation, AWS OpsWorks serves fewer AWS resources, which is a major drawback of it.